-It came to the attention of the EO that there were a significant number of vendors or individuals that have not been paid for services or supplies rendered to the District.
-The extent of the amounts owed by the District are shown on EXHIBIT "C".
+It came to the attention of the EXECUTIVE OFFICER that there were a significant number of vendors or individuals that have not been paid for services or supplies rendered to the District.
+The extent of the amounts owed by the District is shown in EXHIBIT C.

-In order for these debts to be discovered LAFCO published two notices in the newspaper in the Yuma area in addition to other research, and consequently has compiled the attached claims.
+In order for these debts to be discovered LAFCO published two notices in the local newspaper, "Yuma Sun" in the Yuma area in addition to other research, and consequently has compiled the attached claims.